knative/docs/docs/install/knative-with-operators.md

     - [Download and install Istio](https://knative.dev/development/install/installing-istio/#downloading-istio-and-installing-crds).
 Go through all the 4 sub-steps.
     - [Update your Istio to use cluster local gateway](https://knative.dev/development/install/installing-istio/#updating-your-install-to-use-cluster-local-gateway).

-Knative operators are still in Alpha phase.
-They focus on installation on a generic Kubernetes platform, such as Docker Desktop, Minikube, or kubeadm clusters, and the operators do not perform any platform specific customization.
-If you are not sure the customization of the Knative operators for vendor-specific platforms, use the generic Kubernetes platform.

 ## Limitations of Knative Operators:

 Knative Operators use custom resources (CRs) to configure your Knative deployment.